RedisLabs/redislabs-docs/content/kubernetes/re-clusters/create-aa-database.md

     oc adm policy add-scc-to-group redis-enterprise-scc  system:serviceaccounts:<namespace>
     ```

-1. If your cluster uses OpenShift routes, add the following to the `spec` section of your Redis Enterprise cluster (REC) resource file.
+1. If your cluster uses OpenShift routes, add the following to the `spec` section of your Redis Enterprise cluster (REC) resource file.???

       ```yaml
       activeActive: